Easter Monday: Spain

-In Spain, Easter Monday is an official public holiday in Catalonia, the Land of Valencia, the Balearic Islands, Navarre, the Basque Country, Cantabria, the village of Galvez, and La Rioja.
+In Spain, Easter Monday is an official public holiday in Catalonia, the Valencian Community, the Balearic Islands, Navarre, the Basque Country, Cantabria, the village of Galvez, and La Rioja.
 In Catalonia, the Land of Valencia, and Murcia a feature of this day is a pastry called Easter mona.
 It is usually given by godparents to their godchildren, and it is traditional for families or groups of friends to gather for a trip somewhere, like the countryside, to eat the mona.

 Netherlands

 In the Netherlands, Easter Monday is an official public holiday.
 Apart from church services in some locations in the Dutch Bible Belt, there are no widespread festivities or traditions (aside from visiting the "meubelboulevard") for the "Second Easter Day" ("Tweede Paasdag").